-Candidates in contested races for the Ohio State House, Ohio State Senate, and Ohio State Executive Offices (Attorney General, Auditor, Governor and Lieutenant Governor, Secretary of State, and Treasurer) who qualified for the upcoming November 6, 2018 primary election received the questionnaire with instructions for completing and submitting to us for use in this Voter Guide.
+Candidates in contested races for the Ohio State House and the Ohio State Senate who qualified for the upcoming November 3, 2020 general election received the questionnaire with instructions for completing and submitting to us for use in this Voter Guide.
 The candidates’ names are listed on the Voter Guide in the order in which they registered with the Secretary of State.

-Candidates were given notice of the deadline to submit completed questionnaires, and that we would indicate candidates who did not submit responses.
+Candidates were given notice that they would have until the October 5th deadline to submit completed questionnaires, and that we would indicate candidates who did not submit responses.
 We have marked any candidates in contested general races who did not respond with the text ‘No response received.’
 To ensure voters have as much information as possible to make informed decisions, we will continue to update the voter guide with any additional questionnaires that are submitted up until the date of the election.

 - Voter Guide Questionnaire available for download here.